Cure Hiccups with an Orgasm (and More Orgasmic Science)

 Understanding the Mechanisms at Play

-Both hiccups and orgasms are controlled by the autonomic nervous system, which manages involuntary bodily functions such as heart rate, digestion, and breathing.
-This system comprises two primary branches: the sympathetic nervous system, which triggers the body’s “fight or flight” response, and the parasympathetic nervous system, which encourages rest and relaxation.
+Both hiccups and orgasms involve the autonomic nervous system, which controls non-conscious bodily functions including heartbeat, gastrointestinal motion and respiration.
+It has two major branches: the sympathetic nervous system, that causes “fight or flight” reactions in the body, and the parasympathetic nervous system, which encourages sleep and relaxation.

 The Relaxation Effect